Title II, Part A Funding - Preparing, training, and recruiting high-quality teachers, principals, or other school leaders

 Guidance on recommended uses of Title, II A ESSA funding

-This section of ESSA requires all districts that receive Title I funds to create and submit plans describing how the district will improve gaps as they relate to low-income students and students of color being taught at higher rates than other students by inexperienced, out-of-field, and ineffective teachers.
+ESSA requires all districts that receive Title I funds to create and submit plans describing how the district will improve gaps as they relate to low-income students and students of color being taught at higher rates than other students by inexperienced, out-of-field, and ineffective teachers.

-To support districts in the Equity Plan process, TEA has developed the Texas Equity Toolkit.
+The 2017-2018 school year was the first-year LEA Equity Plans were required under ESSA.
+To support districts in the Equity Plan process, TEA developed the Texas Equity Toolkit.
 The Equity Toolkit is designed to help local education agencies (LEAs) work through a process that leads to the identification of effective strategies that can help shrink equity gaps and improve student learning for all.